top of page

 How is this race different from other local elections?

-Justice of the Peace is one of the few judicial positions on the ballot with no educational requirement.
+Justice of the Peace is the only judicial position on the ballot with no educational requirement.
 Voters are not just choosing values or priorities, but deciding who will make legal rulings that directly affect people’s daily lives.
-That makes access to information about their educational background especially important.
+The other candidate seeking to preside over this court is not an attorney and does not have any degrees listed on his public bios or his campaign website.

 The person elected to this bench will be expected to: